 An eGPU is an additional graphic card, that is connected to the computer via a Thunderbolt/USB-C cable.

-It's plug-and-play (less than 5 minutes, no screwdriver needed), and it features 4 to 6 HDMI/DisplayPort outputs depending on model.
+It's plug-and-play (mount in less than 5 minutes, no screwdriver needed), and it features 4 to 6 HDMI/DisplayPort outputs depending on model.
+Such an eGPU can be used with any Mac having Thunderbolt 3 (even a MacMini).

 To use an eGPU, we recommand to use macOS 10.13.6 or higher, and the HAP codec.